Juli132/Dimidium_Bellerophon/CONTRIBUTING.md

 # CONTRIBUTING to the Dimidium Ecosystem

+## Contributor License Agreement (Required)

+By contributing to this repository, you agree to the Dimidium Contributor License Agreement (CLA).

+The CLA grants permission for your contributions to be used in both:
+- the open-source Bellerophon project (Apache 2.0)
+- proprietary and commercial components of the Dimidium Ecosystem

+This CLA does not transfer ownership of your contribution.

+See [`CLA.md`](./CLA.md) for full terms.

+If you do not agree, please do not submit a pull request.

 ## Project Context

 Dimidium is a self-contained ecosystem for additive manufacturing tooling.
 It includes: